syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Create-Project.md

    **Reference Type:** Select the reference type of UWP Project, NuGet, Assemblies, or SDK.

-   **Target Version:** Choose the Target Version of the UWP platform that your project is targeting.
+   **Target Version:** Choose the target version of the UWP platform that your project is targeting.
 This sets the **TargetPlatformVersion** setting in your project file.

    **Minimum Version:** Choose the Minimum Version of the UWP platform that your project can work with.
 This sets the **TargetPlatformMinVersion** setting in your project file.